Cache Valley Mall

-Cache Valley Mall is a shopping mall located in Logan, Utah that opened in 1976.
-The mall has no anchors, with three vacant anchors last occupied by C-A-L Ranch, Herberger's and JCPenney.
-The mall is owned by Namdar Realty Group.
+Cache Valley Mall was a shopping mall located in Logan, Utah that opened on July 29, 1976 and closed on April 1, 2024; demolition began later that month.
+The mall had three anchors last occupied by C-A-L Ranch, Herberger's and JCPenney.
+The mall site was owned by Namdar Realty Group.

 History

 The mall was in planning as early as 1972, when the Logan City Commission refused to rezone land for the mall, leading to the developers bringing a lawsuit against the commission.
 Plans re-emerged in 1974, with developers John Price Associates announcing it as a 300,000 square foot mall to include 3 department store anchors, a supermarket, a bank, and "dozens" of small businesses, with an opening date sometime in 1976.
 Construction had begun by 1975, with anchors JCPenney, ZCMI, and Ernst-Malmo (later specified as Ernst Home Center) announced at this time.
 An opening of late July 1976 was announced by February that year, with additional tenants including Logan Savings and Loan, Karmelkorn, Kinney Shoes, and J.B.'s Big Boy.
 A 14-year-old girl was shot in the chest on the mall property on July 19, 1976, before recovering.

 The Ernst Home Center opened for business before the mall on July 20, 1976.
 The mall proper opened on July 29, 1976, with anchors Ernst Home Center (37,000 sq ft), ZCMI (61,000 sq ft), and JCPenney (47,000 sq ft) along with a supermarket, a drug store, a First Security Bank, and an outparcel 3-screen Mann Theatre.
+By 1979, Ernst had moved out of the mall and was replaced by Bon Marche.

-In 1988, the Bon Marche (formerly Ernst Home Center) at the mall was bought by and converted to Lamonts.
-The Cache Valley 3 Theatre was converted to a Carmike Cinemas in 1995.
+In 1988, the Bon Marche at the mall was bought by and converted to Lamonts.
 ZCMI was sold to The May Department Stores Company in 1999, with the store at the mall being sold to Dillard's in 2001.
 Lamonts was sold to Gottschalks in 2000, before closing in 2001.
 The store was later replaced by Dillard's Home Store.
-The Cache Valley 3 Theatre was converted to its final operator, Westates Theatres, in February 2002, before closing on October 18, 2007.